markjprice/cs14net10/docs/code-editors/vs.md

 ### Stepping through code

-Let's explore some ways to step through the code using Visual Studio 2022:
+Let's explore some ways to step through the code using Visual Studio:

 1. Navigate to **Debug** | **Step Into**, click on the **Step Into** button in the toolbar, or press *F11*.
 The yellow highlight steps forward one line.
 2. Navigate to **Debug** | **Step Over**, click on the **Step Over** button in the toolbar, or press *F10*.
 The yellow highlight steps forward one line.
 At the moment, you can see that there is no difference between using **Step Into** or **Step Over** because we are executing single statements.